Why is Whey Protein So Expensive? (Explained!)

 Okay, there is the expense of machinery and employees when it comes to extracting protein from both plants and animals.

-However, as whey protein is produced in bulk, this still doesn’t explain why whey protein is so expensive by the time it hits the shelves.
+However, as whey protein is produced in bulk, this still doesn’t explain why whey protein is so pricey by the time it hits the shelves.

 With that being said, if you look at the costs of macronutrients in their simplest form, then protein is usually more expensive anyway.